 - Please bring or e-mail your deposit slip to the Museum

-Lease agreement available at the Reception.
+The lease agreement is available at the Reception.

 Free Parking Available for All Visitors

 Complete the Ditsong News Subscription form and you will get a regular update on events and news around Ditsong.

 Our museums have diverse collections covering the fields of fauna and flora, palaeontology, military history, cultural history, geology, anthropology and archaeology.